If you look at a world map, you can see that Earth’s 5 oceans are vast. In fact, they cover more than 70% of Earth.

-Let’s examine the types and causes of ocean currents in the world.
+What are the types of ocean currents in the world?
 Why are ocean currents important?
 And what are the names of some of their names?
+So ahoy, matey!
+Let’s set sail on a journey to our major ocean currents.

 The wind and sun makes ocean currents move.
 At the equator, the sun is strongest heating water the most there.
 When water heats, water molecules vibrate faster and eventually move farther apart.